johnshearing/IOTA-Secure-Airgapped-Accounting-and-Banking-System/README.md

 Since the accounting/banking system we are building is for a decentralized ledger, it does not have to be big or complicated as in centralized systems.
 Think about how [very simple creatures, like bees, when grouped together perform complex behaviours, like voting, in a very efficient manner without any centralized system to count the votes - without a centralized system to get hacked](https://youtu.be/AonV_MkUFSs).
 There will be many of these simple accounting/banking systems (bees if you will) that when working together will provide the complex behaviors society needs for efficient collaboration.

 * So Who's In Charge?
-The rules and laws are in charge - the rules and laws that we set up at the local level.
+The rules and laws are in charge - the rules and laws that we set up.
 Referring back to bees again - each bee responds to a simple set of rules programmed by evolution.
 We get to define the rules that our accounting/banking systems will follow.
 Everyone can make different decisions about how their particular system behaves within the boundaries of the law.
-So that means individuals are in charge.

 * Smart Contracts - How Our Small Accounting/Banking Systems Interact With Each Other To Do Big Things
 Think: smart money, Think: smart information